Year of inscription on the World Heritage List 1988

 Analysis and Conclusions of the World Heritage Centre, ICOMOS and ICCROM

 1. Having examined Document WHC-16/40.COM/7B,

 a) Heading 8

 (i) Heading 9

-2. Requests the State Party to submit to the World Heritage Centre, by 1 December 2016, an updated report, including a 1-page executive summary, on the state of conservation of the property and the implementation of the above, for examination by the World Heritage Committee at its 41st session in 2017.
+2. Requests the State Party to submit to the World Heritage Centre, by 1 December 2017, an updated report on the state of conservation of the property and the implementation of the above, for examination by the World Heritage Committee at its 42nd session in 2018.